Who Are Zack Greinke’s “So Stupid They’re Good” Teammates?

 Los Angeles Dodgers 2013-2014

-That Kemp believes he should be playing centerfield shows the kind of lack of self-awareness often found in the very simple.
+Kemp believes he should be playing centerfield.
+That shows the kind of lack of self-awareness often found in the very simple.

 Actually, we’re pretty sure Greinke was talking about Kershaw.
-He’s just jealous of the left-hander and his brain which is brilliantly uncluttered by thought.
+He’s just jealous of the left-hander and his brain that is so brilliantly uncluttered by thought.